symotedz/web-analytics-system/README.md

 # instructions
 1) Fork the Repository

-2) Create A new Branch
+2) Create A new Branch <git checkout -b feature>

 3) Make Your Changes

-4) Push your branch to github
+4) Push your new changes to the branch in github

 5) Create a pull request